Guidelines for Non-Tenure Track Searches

 Chairs of the search committee should remind colleagues that the campus visit is a process of mutual exploration.
 Candidates are interviewing the faculty at the same time that the faculty members are interviewing the candidate.
 Allow each candidate free time to look around the campus and the local area.
 Consider including an Admission tour.

 Assistance from the AAA

 1) The AAA reserves time-slots for each candidate with the Associate Dean of the Faculty.
-2) The AAA works with the chair of the search committee to schedule travel and accommodations, preferably at the Dunn House (contact Christine Schwartz).
+2) The AAA works with the chair of the search committee to schedule travel and accommodations, preferably at the Dunn House (contact Michelle Lewis).
 3) The AAA is responsible for communicating travel and accommodation information to the search committee via email.
 4) The AAA schedules interviews and sends the interview schedule to those on the schedule.
 5) For each candidate, the AAA prepares a folder that includes a schedule, campus map, and information about the college and the Lewiston-Auburn community.
 6) The AAA announces the public presentations to the college community.
 7) The AAA calls the Dean of the Faculty’s office for billing numbers and submits receipts for expenses.